cwalker3/portfolio/README.md

-The goal of this project is to create a portfolio showcasing the projects that I have made in The Odin Project course.
-The webpage should be responsive to any potential screen sizes.
+The goal of this project is to create a webpage to showcase some of the projects that I have made.
+The webpage should be responsive to looks good on any potential screen sizes.